Chicago Bulls Should Consider Isaiah Thomas In NBA Free Agency [Opinion]

 Thomas did not fit well with the Cleveland Cavaliers and ended up getting traded ahead of the trade deadline.
 He went to the Los Angeles Lakers and proceeded to put up decent numbers, but on poor shooting percentages.
 There is a good chance that his value dropped a bit heading into free agency and he might not be a max contract type of player anymore.

 That reason makes Thomas a very intriguing target for the Bulls this offseason.
-Perhaps they could get a deal done with Thomas for two years on a reasonable contract, it could boost their rebuilding process.
+Perhaps they could get a deal done with Thomas for two years on a reasonable contract — it could boost their rebuilding process.

 Last season in the 17 games with the Lakers, Thomas ended up averaging 15.6 points and 5.0 assists per game.
 He shot just 38.3 percent from the field overall and knocked down 32.7 percent of his three-point attempts.